tonybebawy/Iris-Classifier-KNN/README.md

 # Iris Classifier using K-Nearest Neighbor
-A machine learning model that classifies iris species using the K-nearest neighbour algorithm (97.8% accuracy)
+A machine learning model that classifies iris species using the K-nearest neighbour algorithm

 ## Getting started
 Clone the repository and run main.py